Cart 0

 UPCOMING TEACH-IN: CLAPPIN' BACK: A LOOK INTO DIGITAL MISOGYNOIR AND ONLINE HARM REDUCTION PRACTICES BY KÁLYN “KAY” COGHILL

-On Tuesday, December 5th at 6:30 PM EST, Digital Director of me too, International, KáLyn “Kay” Coghill will lead a teach-in on “Clappin' Back: A Look into Digital Misogynoir and Online Harm Reduction Practices” for The School for Black Feminist Politics.
+On Tuesday, December 5th at 6:30 PM EST, Digital Director of me too, International, KáLyn “Kay” Coghill led the teach-in on “Clappin' Back: A Look into Digital Misogynoir and Online Harm Reduction Practices” for The School for Black Feminist Politics.

 About the teach-in: The historical legacies of violence against Black women are long, and now these violences show up in digital spaces.
 Moya Bailey, a Black feminist scholar, coins this form of digital embodied violence as misogynoir.
 In her book, Misogynoir Transformed: Black Women’s Digital Resistance, misogynoir is defined as “the anti-black racist misogyny that black women experience, particularly in the US visual and digital culture.”
 (Jackson et al., 2020, 102) Misogynoir can be seen in the media, law, literature, and many other structures.
 In this teach-in, we will explore what digital misogynoir is and look deeply at the ways in which Black nonbinary, agender, and gender-variant folks clap back through means of harm reduction and digital alchemy.